georginamihailova/Introduction-to-Data-Science/README.md

 # Introduction-to-Data-Science
-Laboratory exercises from "Introduction to Data Science" course.
+Laboratory exercises from "Introduction to Data Science" class.